For more information or to book this wonderful tour please call our travel experts.

 Sri Lanka's most famous and second largest National Park is popular for elephant, leopard, bear, crocodile and wild boar.
 Its open undulating terrain make it ideal territory for elephants, but recently the park has also received much publicity by National Geographic and the Discovery TV channels, which focused on a leopard research, conservation and identification project.
 Claims have subsequently been made that Yala National Park has the world's highest concentration of leopard per square kilometre.
 Vegetation is primarily grassland and shrub jungle with patches of dense growth while several salt and fresh water lagoons are a haven for a large variety of resident and migrant birds.
 Areas popular with leopard are rock strewn hillocks with dense shrub in which the animals hide.
 Included today is a morning game drive of Yala.
 This afternoon enjoy the hotel facilities or take another game drive or a guided nature walk in the park — these are optional activities that can be booked and paid for locally.
 (B,D)

-This morning takes you further along Sri Lanka's southern coast to the country's oldest city, Galle (approx 180km or 4 hours).
+This morning takes you further along Sri Lanka's southern coast to the country's oldest city, Galle (approximately 180km or 4 hours).
 A wonderfully eclectic mix of colonial and Sinhalese influences, dominated by the imposing grandeur of the ramparts of its Dutch Fort.
 You will spend time exploring the back streets and alleys of Old Galle which have retained a captivating charm that is filled with reminders of its historical heritage.
-After lunch continue on to Colombo (approx 2 hours 30 min) for an overnight stay at Mount Lavinia Hotel.
+After lunch continue on to Colombo (approximately 2 hours 30 min) for an overnight stay at Mount Lavinia Hotel or similar.
 (B,D)

-Depart Sri Lanka for your flight to the UK.
+Alas you tour has come to an end and it’s time to say goodbye to this wonderful county.
+After breakfast you’ll return back to Colombo airport for your onward travel arrangements.
 Alternatively extend your stay on the beaches of Sri Lanka or stopover in Dubai or the Maldives.
 (B)

 The first day of the tour is at leisure so allows you enough time to arrive and relax.
 We recommend extending your stay on the beaches of Sri Lanka or in the Maldives.